The latest happenings in renderling-land

 Builder patterns

-etc) adhere to a builder
+Now all the various resources (Primitive, Material, Vertices etc) adhere to a builder

 pattern for configuration and updates.

-is now separate from Ibl
+Skybox is now separate from Ibl.

 Up until this point, if you wanted to render a skybox, that skybox would also perform image based lighting automatically.
 I decided to decouple these now, as there are valid situations where you may not want IBL, but do want a skybox.